priestd09/corda/docs/source/key-concepts-ledger.rst

 The ledger
 ==========

+.. topic:: Summary

+   * *The ledger is subjective from each peer's perspective*
+   * *If two peers share an on-ledger fact, they are guaranteed to always see the same version*

 Overview
 --------
 In Corda, there is **no single central store of data**.
 Instead, each node maintains a separate database of known